wmurphyrd/socket.io-website/source/docs/client-api.md

 This only works if `polling` transport is enabled (which is the default).
 Custom headers will not be appended when using `websocket` as the transport.
 This happens because the WebSocket handshake does not honor custom headers.
 (For background see the [WebSocket protocol RFC](https://tools.ietf.org/html/rfc6455#section-4))

+Note that setting this option will cause cross-origin connections to fail unless you override `handlePreflightRequest` on the server to include the specified headers under `Access-Control-Allow-Headers`.

 ```js
 const socket = io({
   transportOptions: {